 pilates, pregnancy & postnatal fitness for the borders

 Having worked in operational policing, I had always been physically fit; regularly climbing, snowboarding, adventure racing and power kiting, all of which I had to stop when I discovered I pregnant.
 I found it really difficult to access the advice I wanted and needed regarding exercising whilst pregnant, and as a result, gained a lot of weight (I was still eating like I had when I was active), I suffered pelvic (PGP/SPD) pain and abdominal seperation.
 My labour was also not ideal, ending in an emergency caesarean.
 This all became a distant memory after the arrival of my beautiful baby boy, but I then became frustrated again, at the lack of advice around recovery and how slow it seemed.
 I had no idea how long it would take to get back to my pre pregnancy activities, or even how to start training again.
-I was also suffering De Quervain's tendonitis ("Mommy's Thumb", which no-one warns you about!), which made me even more miserable.
+I was also suffering De Quervain's tendonitis ("Mommy's Thumb"), which made me even more miserable.
 During the research and developent of my own recovery plan, and conversations with the Mums I was meeting and health professionals, developing a new career path within fitness, specialising in Pregnancy and Postnatal fitness, made sense.
-Not one to do things by halves, I trained with nationally recognised and accredited bodies and as a result am a fitness professional, part of a national network, Registered with both the Register of Exercise Professionals and the Guild of Pregnancy and Postnatal Exercise.
-As a REPs registered Level 3 professional, I am also constantly ensuring professional development to keep my knowledge and classes, fresh, up to date and safe.
-I also have PVG disclosure and have trained with the NHS as a Breastfeeding Peer Supporter to enable me to better understand and meet the needs of my Mums & Mums2B.
+Not one to do things by halves, I trained with nationally recognised and accredited bodies and as a result am a fitness professional, registered with both the Register of Exercise Professionals and the Guild of Pregnancy and Postnatal Exercise.
+As a REPs registered Level 3 professional, I am required to undertake continual professional development to keep my knowledge and classes, fresh, up to date and safe.
+I am also qualified in adult and infant First Aid, have PVG disclosure and have trained with the NHS as a Breastfeeding Peer Supporter, so you know you're in safe hands!
+This enables me to better understand and meet the needs of my Mums & Mums2B.
 Whilst I like to be professional, I also don't take myself too seriously; this keeps the classes relaxed, friendly and sociable.

 The work I do is a pleasure and a priviledge.
-I have worked with over 200 clients in the past few of years, many of whom still attend at least once a week, and it's lovley to be seeing returning mums throughout their second pregnancies.
+I am currently working privately with over 50 clients and have worked with hundreds more over the past few years, many of whom still attend at least once a week!
+It's fantastic to be seeing returning mums throughout their second pregnancies and clients rehabilitate to their previous ability and activity.
 I meet so many interesting, lovely, funny and amazing people.
-You all work so hard in my classes; it's great that you see such benefits and enjoy them (even if I did nag you about your pelvic floor!).
+You all work so hard in my classes; it's great that you see such benefits and enjoy them (even if I do nag you about your pelvic floor!).